Phylliida/ResoniteEasyFunctionWrapper/README.md

 ```
 it will lookup the corresponding function, and call it.
 To pass in the data, this wrapper flux will write to a dynvar space, and read them back out to locals once the method is done.

+This does not mean arbitrary code execution!
+Only methods that have been passed into ResoniteEasyFunctionWrapper.WrapClass by a mod, can be called.

 (if the URL does not look like that, WebsocketTextMessageSender will behave as normal)

 ## Implementation Details